School Counseling Department

-The Guidance Department of Saint Theodore Guerin High School has two functions – providing Academic, College/Career, and Personal counseling and administering educational services by maintaining and dispensing of schedules, records, transcripts, etc.
+The School Counseling Department of St. Theodore Guerin High School has two functions – providing Academic, College/Career, and Personal counseling and administering educational services by maintaining and dispensing of schedules, records, transcripts, etc.

 Counseling is defined as the process of aiding a student in adjusting to his/her changing self and environment.

-College/Career Advising – The Guidance Department will aid students and parents/guardians in making college/career decisions.
+College/Career Advising – The School Counseling Department will aid students and parents/guardians in making college/career decisions.
 Students will have regular discussions about colleges and universities, application procedures, research for financial aid, scheduling college visits, college entrance prerequisites, and SAT/ACT test dates, information, and preparation.

 Personal Counseling – Any student at Saint Theodore Guerin High School should feel free to consult a Counselor as often as the need arises.
-Appointments may be made at the Guidance Office.
+Appointments may be made at the School Counseling Office.

-The Guidance Department will make available all latest literature on colleges and universities, the military, as well as job placement and job interviews.
+The School Counseling Department will make available all latest literature on colleges and universities, the military, as well as job placement and job interviews.

-College representatives’ visitations will be arranged through the Guidance Department, and announcements will be made of such visits.
+College representatives’ visitations will be arranged through the School Counseling Department, and announcements will be made of such visits.

 Announcements concerning college representative visits, scholarships, and any news pertaining to higher education will be distributed bi-monthly to students.

-The Guidance Resource Center is located in the Guidance Office and is available to all students for college/university research, filling out applications, applying for or researching financial aid/academic scholarships, etc.
+The School Counseling Resource Center is located in the School Counseling Office and is available to all students for college/university research, filling out applications, applying for or researching financial aid/academic scholarships, etc.

 DISCOVER – FRESHMEN YEAR